imc-trading/dock2box/README.md

 ## Late vs early binding

-Traditional host provisioning uses tools such as Cobbler, Kickstart and then you use Configuration Management such as SaltStack, Ansible, Puppet or Chef to finalize the host configuration.
+Traditional host provisioning uses tools such as Cobbler, Kickstart and Configuration Management such as SaltStack, Ansible, Puppet or Chef to finalize the host configuration.
 This means most of the complexity is late binding i.e. while it's being provisioned.

 By moving the complexity to the build step on a CI server, you move most of the complexity where it will fail early rather then late.